 The evolution of the business segment will keep exploding over the coming years.
 With COVID out and companies like Microsoft or Twitter announcing remote working as the norm, on-site management and collaboration will be reduced, leading to the need of automating more processes and cross-checking workflows in a well-organized manner.

-This covers a broader segment of the most popular business and public ecosystems relying on process management solutions.
+This covers a broader segment of the most popular business and public ecosystems relying on process management software implementation.
 The further you dive into the growth aspect of any business, the bigger the need for additional process management solutions to effectively scale your business further.

 What about small businesses?